Pedrorc90/java-code-review-sch/review/README.md

 ## Global overview

-Current application architecture it is similar to DDD (Domain Driven Design) as the structure organize the code base on core/domain and core/services.
-For other side there is an abstraction of the repositories.
-The architecture also is showing a separation of concerns( configuration, web and domain)

 The current application architecture resembles Domain-Driven Design (DDD), with a codebase structure organized around core/domain and core/services